alenros/Un-AMP/README.md

 # Un-AMP
-avoids google AMP links and navigates to the original content
+Avoids google AMP links and navigates to the original content.

+To use simply paste into Tampermonkey or Greasemonkey.